Drew5040/Portfolio/Sample5_Machine.Learning.Classification/README.md

 # Machine Learning: Logistic Regression for Classification

 This project focuses on building a predictive model based on healthcare data that classifies a person to have or not have heart disease based on twelve continuous & categorical variables.

-Files: heart.failure.prediction.ipynb

-Data: heart.csv
+**Files:**
+- `heart.failure.prediction.ipynb`

+**Data:**
+- `heart.csv`

+**Language Version:**
-Language Version: Python 3.10
+Python 3.10

-Libraries: Pandas, NumPy, Scikit-Learn, SciPy, Skopt, Seaborn, Matplotlib
+**Libraries:**
+- Pandas
+- NumPy
+- Scikit-Learn
+- SciPy
+- Skopt
+- Seaborn
+- Matplotlib

+**Skills Showcased:**
-Skills Showcased: - How to utilize machine learning algorithms
+- How to utilize machine learning algorithms.

-                  - ability to preprocess unclean data
+- Ability to preprocess unclean data.

-                  - ability to build & understand classification models
+- Ability to build & understand classification models.

-                  - ability to use optimization algorithms
+- Ability to use optimization algorithms.